Here’s a riddle: what’s old and new at the same time? Answer: Dieting.

 - Dried fruits such as raisins, dates, and dried mango

-- Fruit smoothies (carb count will vary by fruits used)
+- Fruit smoothies (carb count will vary according to the fruits used)

 - All fruit juices (excluding lemon and lime juice)